LoveThemeFromTIGA/docker-ranzhi/README.md

 - ## **Issues**

-There may be a lot of issues of this image, so please feel free to give me feedback on [Github](https://github.com/jinkstao/docker-ranzhi).
+There may be a lot of issues on this image, so please feel free to give me feedback on [Github](https://github.com/jinkstao/docker-ranzhi).